tfitts/font-awesome-rails/README.md

 [Font-Awesome](http://fortawesome.github.com/Font-Awesome/) web fonts and stylesheets as a Rails engine for use with the asset pipeline.

+## Changes
+This fork includes FontAwesomeMore/Fontstrap icons in addition to Font Awesome 4.3

 ## Installation

 Add this to your Gemfile: